ikergarcia1996/Easy-Translate/README.md

 HuggingFace Transformers
-If you plan to use NLLB200, please use >= 4.28.0, as an important bug was fixed in this version. pip install --upgrade transformers
+If you plan to use NLLB200, please use >= 4.28.0, as an important bug was fixed in this version.
+If you plan to use SeamlessM4T, please use >= 4.35.0. pip install --upgrade transformers

 BitsAndBytes (Optional, required for 8-bits / 4-bits quantization)